lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 * ``binscale``: An optional argument which takes either ``"linear"`` or ``"log"``.
   The default is always ``"linear"``.

-You cannot convert the binning of spectra, or combine two spectra which have different binnings.

 Creating Spectrum Objects
 -------------------------